Massacre448/Competition/ATM-Service/README.md

-# ATM Service Order
+# ATM-Service

-This project is a simple REST API service that calculates the optimal order for servicing ATMs based on their region and the request type.
+This project is a simple eco friendly REST API service that calculates the optimal order for servicing ATMs based on their region and the request type.

 ## Prerequisites